 - 2.80.
-The Electricity and Gas (Internal Market) Regulations 20116 introduced new obligations on owners of licence exempt distribution networks (sometimes called private networks) including a duty to facilitate access to electricity and gas suppliers for Customers within those networks. - 2.81.
+The Electricity and Gas (Internal Market) Regulations 2011 6 introduced obligations on owners of licence exempt distribution networks (sometimes called private networks) including a duty to facilitate access to electricity and gas suppliers for Customers within those networks. - 2.81.
 When Customers (both domestic and commercial) are located within a licence exempt distribution network and require the ability to choose their own Supplier this is called 'third party access'.
 These embedded Customers will require an MPAN so that they can have their electricity supplied by a Supplier of their choice. - 2.82.
-Licence exempt distribution networks owners can provide third party access using either full settlement metering, the difference metering approach or the shared metering approach7.
+Licence exempt distribution networks owners can provide third party access using either full settlement metering or the difference metering approach7.